xapax/security/docs/random_tips_and_tricks/pivoting.md

 # Pivoting

 Let's say that you have compromised one machine on a network and you want to keep going to another machine.
 You will use the first machine as a staging point/plant/foothold to break into machine 2.
-Thid technique of using one compromised machine to access another is called pivoting.
+This technique of using one compromised machine to access another is called pivoting.
 Machine one is the `pivot` in the example.
 The `pivot` is just used as a way to channel/tunnel our attack.

 #### Ipconfig